laravel/docs/helpers.md

 	$url = action('HomeController@getIndex');

-If the method accepts route parameters, you may them as the second argument to the method:
+If the method accepts route parameters, you may pass them as the second argument to the method:

 	$url = action('UserController@profile', ['id' => 1]);